 The Razr's main lens has a Night Vision mode for better low-light shots, which we plan to compare with photos taken with the Google Pixel 4 and Apple iPhone 11 Pro.
 A Smart Recognition feature helps you frame your shots like a pro photographer would.

 I haven't used the Razr's cameras extensively, but in my early tests, I'm underwhelmed.
 A smartphone today — particularly one that costs $1,500 — absolutely must include capable camera lenses.
-We'll see how the Razr stacks up to this year's best camera phones.
+We'll see how the Razr stacks up to the best camera phones.

 Motorola Razr performance and battery life

 The new Razr is built on Qualcomm's Snapdragon 710 chip, which is designed for power efficiency over raw performance.
-This year's Android flagships are running on Snapdragon 855, and next year's will have Snapdragon 865.
+The Android flagships that came out when Motorola first previewed the Razr use the Snapdragon 855, and this year's models will have Snapdragon 865.
 The new Razr won't be able to compete with phones with those chips, which is disappointing for a $1,500 device.

 Motorola execs say the Razr is a design-focused phone, and as such, sacrifices were made.
 The Snapdragon 710 is a serviceable CPU, which should help maximize the Razr's 2,510-mAh battery.
 And the 710 powers the camera software's artificial intelligence features, including Night Vision and Smart Recognition.